Pepchik/Queen_Placement/README.md

-Queens_Placement
+N-Queens Problem
-This Python program solves the 8 Queens puzzle using a backtracking algorithm.
-The 8 Queens puzzle involves placing 8 queens on an 8x8 chessboard such that no two queens threaten each other.
-This means that no two queens can share the same row, column, or diagonal.
+This Python script solves the N-Queens problem, which is a classic problem in computer science and mathematics.
+The objective of the problem is to place N queens on an N×N chessboard such that no two queens attack each other.

-How It Works
+How it Works
-The program uses a recursive backtracking approach to explore all possible ways to place the queens on the board.
-It starts by placing queens row by row and backtracks when it encounters a conflict (i.e., two queens threatening each other).

-Functions:
+The script defines the following functions:

-init_board(): Initializes an 8x8 chessboard represented by a 2D list.
-Each cell starts with a value of 0 (no queen). place_queen(board, a, b): Places a queen on the board at position (a, b) and marks the rows, columns, and diagonals as unsafe for further queens. delete_queen(board, a, b): Removes a queen from position (a, b) and restores the safety of the rows, columns, and diagonals. solution(board, a, count): Recursively tries to place queens on each row, starting from row 0.
-If a valid placement is found for all 8 queens, it outputs the solution. output_position(board): Prints the positions of the queens on the board in standard chess notation (e.g., "a1, b3, c5..."). main(): Initializes the chessboard, calls the solution function, and prints the total number of valid solutions.
+init_board(): Initializes an 8x8 chessboard with all cells set to 0. place_queen(board, a, b): Places a queen on the chessboard at position (a, b) and updates the board to reflect the queen's attacks. delete_queen(board, a, b): Removes a queen from the chessboard at position (a, b) and updates the board accordingly. solution(board, a, count): Recursively tries to place queens on the chessboard, starting from the row specified by a.
+The count parameter keeps track of the number of valid solutions found. output_position(board): Prints the positions of the queens on the chessboard in the format "a1; b3; c5; ..." main(): The main function that initializes the chessboard, calls the solution() function, and prints the total number of solutions found.
+The solution() function uses a backtracking algorithm to explore all possible placements of queens on the chessboard.
+It places a queen in the current row (specified by a) and recursively calls itself to place queens in the remaining rows.
+If a valid solution is found (i.e., all 8 queens are placed without any conflicts), the function outputs the positions of the queens and increments the count variable.

 Usage
-To run the program, simply execute the Python script.
-It will solve the puzzle and print all possible solutions, along with the total number of solutions.
+To run the script, simply execute the main() function.
+The output will display the total number of valid solutions found, as well as the positions of the queens for each solution.

-python 8_queens.py

-Example Output:

-a1; b5; c8; d6; e3; f7; g2; h4
-a1; b6; c8; d3; e7; f4; g2; h5
-...

-Total solutions: 92

-License
-This project is open source and available under the MIT License.
+if __name__ == '__main__':
+    main()

+This script is a classic example of a backtracking algorithm and demonstrates how to solve the N-Queens problem in Python.